DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   }
 }
 ```
 You can see that we can define simple variables like strings or integers as well as more complex objects.
-You can find more about inpout variables in the [documentation](https://developer.hashicorp.com/terraform/language/values/variables).
+You can find more about input variables in the [documentation](https://developer.hashicorp.com/terraform/language/values/variables).
 Now we also need to edit our `main.tf` file to make use of our variables.
 ```go
 resource "minecraft_block" "stone" {
   material = var.block_material